lcarlier/EasyMock/docs/architecture.md

 that, the mock defines a static function with the following attribute `__attribute__((constructor(102)))`.

-By playing with the loading priorities, it is ensured that the EasyMock object is properly initialised before the mocks can register themselves.
+Playing with the loading priorities allows the EasyMock objects to be properly initialised before the mocks can register themselves.

 ## <a name="user-content-eosa"></a> EasyMockGenerate's overall software architecture